 How to upgrade iOS from a beta version

 What happens if you change your mind later and want to downgrade to the previous version of iOS?
-Downgrading is really tricky, so we can’t guarantee that having the old version will mean you can revert, but here’s the method to use.
+Downgrading is really tricky, so we can’t guarantee that even if you have the installer for an old version of the iOS you can revert to it, but here’s the method to try.

 Download the correct version of iOS for your iPhone from IPSW.me.
 It needs to still be signed by Apple, which these days is a very narrow window indeed.
 It should start downloading to your Downloads folder.

 You will need to turn off Find My on your device.
 Go to Settings and click on your ID information.
 Tap Find My > Find My iPhone and switch the slider to off.
 Enter your Apple ID password.